jepstein-eagle/adaptable/packages/adaptable/adaptable-functions-guide.md

 # AdapTable Functions Guide

-AdapTable ships with a number of different Functions (currently about 40) - each of which performs a different discrete action of set of functionality.
+AdapTable ships with many **Functions** (currently about 40) - each of which relatest to a discrete 'action' of set of functionality.

-Most End-User action in AdapTable will be via Functions - either performing an Action (e.g. Quick Search, Smart Edit, Shortcut) or creating / editing an AdaptableObject for use in Function (e.g. Advanced Search, Layout, ConditionalStyle etc.)
+Most End-User action in AdapTable will be via Functions.

+Some Functions will perform an action (e.g. Quick Search, Smart Edit).

+Other Functions will

+All Functions are subject to Entitlements, meaning that end-users will only be able to access them according to their permissions.

+Many Functions contain an array of Objects that users can create, edit or delete (if their Entitlements allow).

+These objects can usually be pre-populated via Predefined Config, and the section will the same as the Function Name (e.g. AdvancedSearch, ConditionalStyle etc.)

 ## Functions List